Caretakers, cleaners and canteen staff

 • Boards

-The rights and responsibilities specified in an employment agreement must be adhered to.
-This page supports boards, caretakers, cleaners and canteen staff to understand the rights and responsibilities that are associated with their roles, as stated in a staff member’s employment agreement.
+This page supports boards, caretakers, cleaners, canteen and ground staff to understand the rights and responsibilities that are associated with their roles, as stated in a staff member’s employment agreement.

 If you work at a school as a: